Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 The second, direct approach is to flat out tell guys that you're only looking for a friendship and that you don't see them as dating material.
 A pro of this approach is you get to be upfront rather than trying to manufacture all these indirect clues.
 If you strongly suspect a guy is into you it instantly sets the record straight.
 A con is it can come off as harsh and abrupt (though maybe you're alright with that).
 The other thing is that if a guy is into you he can simply lie and go, "Uh...
 Oh yeah, for sure.
 I just want to be friends too", then go back to waiting for your feelings to change.

 Ask your friends what they think his intentions are

 They don't always get it right, but sometimes our friends see things we can't.
 You may be so excited at the thought of having a new guy friend that you overlook the signs that he actually wants to sleep with you.
 If you ask some friends for their opinion those same signs may jump out at them.

 Stay away from riskier situations at first

-When an opposite-sex friendship is getting off the ground some situations are more likely to send the wrong signal and cause the guy to have confused feelings.
-Everything may be platonic in your mind, but he may read it as, "Things are building towards a romance."
+When an opposite sex friendship is getting off the ground some situations are more likely to send the wrong signal and cause the guy to have confused feelings.
+Everything may be platonic in your mind, but he may read it as, "Things are building toward a romance."
 This all goes double if he already wants to date you and is running everything through a wishful thinking filter.

 Here are some situations you may want to steer clear of or try to limit until you've got a good sense that your new guy friend has only platonic feelings.
 Even further into the friendship you may want to be cautious with some of them.
 Also, if a guy really, really wants to do a lot of these things with you, and seems upset when you turn him down, it could be a sign he's already in a dating frame of mind: